 - To facilitate the collection of data from over 200 companies, the EITI DRC launched an online software to automate reporting by companies and government entities and reconciliation of data.

-Oversight of EITI is ensured by a multi-stakeholder group, the "Comité executif"/Executive Committee, chaired by the Minister of Planning.
+The DRC was accepted as an EITI candidate in February 2008, after the government committed to implementing the EITI on 17 March 2005.
+Oversight of EITI is ensured by a multi-stakeholder group, the "Comité executif"/Executive Committee, chaired by the Minister of Planning and current Vice Prime Minister, Elysée Munembwe Tamukumwe.
 Prime Ministerial Decree 09/27 of 16 July 2009 regulates EITI implementation in the DRC.
 Executive Committee members and the National Coordinator are nominated by decree.
+In addition to the Ministry of Planning, the Ministries of Mines, Hydrocarbons, Environment and Finance are represented on the MSG as well.
 Ministerial Decree 0186 of 23 March 2012 obliges companies to disclose under the EITI.
-The day-to-day implementation is ensured by a technical secretariat in Kinshasa and Lubumbashi.
-Minutes of MSG meetings are published on the EITI DRC website here.
+The day-to-day implementation is ensured by a technical secretariat in Kinshasa and Lubumbashi, led by National Coordinator Jean-Jacques Kayembe since July 2020.
+Minutes of MSG meetings are published on the EITI DRC website.

-The work plan presents all activities EITI Democratic Republic of Congo is planning for the period in question.
+The work plan presents all activities EITI Democratic Republic of Congo is planning for 2018-2021.

 The law replaces an earlier code from 2002.
 It raises royalties on minerals and removes a clause that protected miners from changes to the fiscal and customs regime for 10 years.